hashicorp/terraform-provider-aws/website/docs/r/codecommit_approval_rule.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name for the repository.
+* `name` - (Required) The name for the approval rule template.
 This needs to be less than 100 characters.
-* `description` - (Optional) The description of the repository.
+* `description` - (Optional) The description of the approval rule template.
 This needs to be less than 1000 characters
-* `content` - (Optional) The default branch of the repository.
-The branch specified here needs to exist.
+* `content` - (Optional) The content of the approval rule template.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `approval_rule_template_id` - The ID of the repository
+* `approval_rule_template_id` - The ID of the approval rule template
-* `arn` - The ARN of the repository

 ## Import

 Codecommit approval rule templates can be imported using approval rule template name, e.g.

 ```
-$ terraform import aws_codecommit_approval_rule.imported ExistingApprovalRuleTemplate
+$ terraform import aws_codecommit_approval_rule.imported ExistingApprovalRuleTemplateName
 ```